pmjordan/TOSCA_for_TMForum/README.md

 modularRouterProfile.yml contains an generic router profile and acme.yml which contains vendor specific extentions of them.

-Also a [TOSCA representation of a firewall](TR255/vFirewall.yml) in for use in TR255C
+Also a [TOSCA representation of a firewall](TR255/vFirewall.yml) in for use in TR255C although that is superceeded by work in IG1176v5